 * Finisar to reopen Texas plant to ramp up production

-* Shares soar 30 pct, rival Lumentum's stock plunges (Adds analyst comment, Lumentum share price)
+Shares soar 30 pct, rival Lumentum's stock plunges (Adds Finisar's response)

-Dec 13 (Reuters) - Finisar Corp is getting a $390 million investment from Apple Inc to revive a plant in Texas, which will boost production of chips that power high-profile iPhone X features including Face ID and portrait mode photos.
+Dec 13 (Reuters) - Apple Inc said on Wednesday it had awarded $390 million to optical components maker Finisar Corp to boost production of laser chips that power iPhone X's features such as Face ID, Animoji and portrait mode photos.

-Finisar will use the money to reopen a 700,000-square-foot plant in Sherman, Texas to ramp up production of laser chips called vertical-cavity surface-emitting lasers, or VCSELs.
+The company will use the grant to reopen a 700,000-square-foot plant in Sherman, Texas to ramp up production of laser chips called vertical-cavity surface-emitting lasers, or VCSELs.

-The lasers will also be used for 3D sensors in AirPods, Apple's wireless headphones.
+The lasers will also be used for 3D sensors in AirPods and Apple's wireless headphones.

 Finisar is expected to ship products from the plant starting in the second half of 2018.